hillc255/Inventory2/README.md

 ## Motivation

-Application was assigned as the final project for the "Grow with Google Scholarship: Android Basics" course in Udacity's Nanodegree program.
+Application was assigned as the final project for the "Grow with Google - Udacity Nanodegree Android Basics."

 ## Installation